IR-2011-32, March 31, 2011

 The CAP pilot began in 2005 with 17 taxpayers and in FY 2011 there are 140 taxpayers participating.
 Only taxpayers with assets of $10 million or more are eligible to participate.

-For more information on the Compliance Assurance Process (CAP), visit the CAP page on IRS.gov.
+For more information on the Compliance Assurance Process (CAP), visit Compliance Assurance Process on IRS.gov.